 Here are a few ways you can prevent baby bottle tooth decay:

-- Ask our dentist to review your child’s fluoride levels and provide any needed preventive treatments
+- Ask our dentists to review your child’s fluoride levels and provide any needed preventive treatments.

-If you have any questions about pregnancy and oral health, or about early infant dental care in Peoria and Washington, Illinois, please feel free to contact our office.
-Our caring dentist and team are here to help you!
+If you have any questions about pregnancy and oral health or about early infant dental care in Peoria and Washington, Illinois, please feel free to contact our office.
+Our caring dentists and team are here to help you!